 Carnaval.com's CCMixter.org playlist

-Margareth is one of the great stars of the Carnaval with some of the most creative costumes and best original music.
+Margareth Menezes of the Carnaval with some of the most creative costumes and best original music.
 She appears on the Barra-Ondina circuit with bloco Afro-Pop Brasileiro and band Cortejo Afro.
-In 2005 their colors for the fantasia (costume) will be black & white.

 Styles of Brazilian Music by Slipcue